Related Searches; Windows, Curtains, Blackout Curtains, Sheers

 Adding window treatments to your room has an undeniably stylish way of completing the look of your decor.
 A window without curtains is kind of like eyes without brows!
 The look is simply unfinished.
 Not only do curtain panels frame your window, add colour, texture and interest, they also deliver privacy and control light.

-When it comes to choosing aweight of fabric for your curtain panels, think about the job they’re going to do for you.
+When it comes to choosing a weight of fabric for your curtain panels, think about the job they’re going to do for you.
 Is it privacy you need, but still want light to enter your room?
 Go for a panel made from a sheer or lightweight fabric.
-The thicker the fabric, the more light blocking ability they have.
-Pick up some curtain panelswith thermal qualities if you want to cut energy consumption costs.
+The thicker the fabric, the more light blocking ability it has.
+Pick up some curtain panels with thermal qualities if you want to cut energy consumption costs.
 They’ll help you keep drafts out in the winter and the sun’s heat out in the summer.

 Materials come in a huge variety of fabrications.
-From sheer voile-like panels to linen-cotton blends to heavy velvet and everything in between, there’s something to suit the decor of any room.
+From sheer voile-like panels to linen-cotton blends to heavy velvet and everything in between featuring smooth fabrics to woven textures such as chevron there’s something to suit the decor of any room.
 Anything goes, really!

 We’ve got the variety and you’ve got the inspiration.
 All you need to do now is find your favourite curtain panels and get them hung up for great style.